dagraham/etm-dgraham/README.md

     # list will only have their starting times displayed in agenda view
     # and will neither appear nor cause conflicts in busy view.

-    keep_current: 0
+	keep_current: 0, 50
+	# A list of two, non-negative integers for "weeks" and "width".
+If
-    # non-negative integer.
-If positive, the agenda for that integer
+	# weeks is positive, the agenda for that integer number of weeks
-    # number of weeks starting with the current week will be written to
+	# starting with the current week will be written to "current.txt" in
-    # "current.txt" in your etm home directory and updated when necessary.
+	# your etm home directory and updated when necessary.
+The format will
+	# be scaled to fit "width".
+A width of 50, e.g, fits an iPhone display
-    # You could, for example, create a link to this file in a pCloud or
+	# in portrait mode.
+You could, for example, create a link to
-    # DropBox folder and have access to your current schedule on your
+	# "current.txt" in a pCloud or DropBox folder and always have access
-    # mobile device.
+	# to your current schedule on your mobile device.

     keep_next: false
     # true or false.
 If true, the 'do next' view will be written to